Adam Haseley

-Adam Donald Haseley (/ˈheɪzliː/ HAYZ-lee; born April 12, 1996) is an American professional baseball outfielder in the Chicago White Sox organization.
-He has previously played in MLB for the Philadelphia Phillies, who selected him with the eighth overall selection in the first round of the 2017 MLB draft.
+Adam Donald Haseley (/ˈheɪzliː/ HAYZ-lee; born April 12, 1996) is an American former professional baseball outfielder.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies and Chicago White Sox.
+The Phillies selected him with the eighth overall selection in the first round of the 2017 MLB draft.
 Haseley made his major league debut in 2019 and played for the Phillies through 2021.

 Early life

-Haseley was born on April 14, 1996 in Orlando, Florida to Rich and Mary-Kay Haseley.
-He began playing tee-ball at the local YMCA in Windermere, Florida at the age of five, and began playing Little League Baseball when he was nine.
+Haseley was born on April 14, 1996, in Orlando, Florida, to Rich and Mary-Kay Haseley.
+He began playing tee-ball at the local YMCA in Windermere, Florida, at the age of five, and began playing Little League Baseball when he was nine.
 At the age of twelve, Haseley played in the Cooperstown Dreams Park National Invitational Tournament with his Little League team.

 Haseley attended high school at The First Academy in Orlando.
 As a high school baseball player, Haseley was a three-time first-team all-district honoree, and played on the team that won the 2014 USA Baseball National High School Invitational.
 During his senior season, Haseley suffered a perforated eardrum on his way home from a tournament in North Carolina, an issue that continued into his college career.
 On February 4, 2020, The First Academy inducted Haseley into their school hall of fame.
 Haseley also represented USA Baseball twice internationally, and was part of the gold-medal winning 2013 under-18 team.